 Using an aggregate royalty rate of 10% for LTE SEP licensing as an example, let us calculate the royalty rates for the top 10 LTE SEP holding companies.

-Next, let us look at the number of LTE SEP families each of the top 10 companies hold.
+Next, let us look at the number of active LTE self-declared SEP families each of the top 10 companies hold.